pearpages/angular2-testing/README.md

 - Open the 1st.spec.ts test file (Ctrl-P, then start typing the name of the file).
 - Set a breakpoint on the second line of the failing test

+## Load tests with SystemJS

+Our test environment lacks support for module loading.
+Apparently we can't simply load our application and test scripts like we do with 3rd party JavaScript libraries.

+We add module loading support in four steps:

+1. add the SystemJS module management library
+2. configure SystemJS to look for JavaScript files by default
+3. import our test files
+4. tell Jasmine to run the imported tests